 Sediment forebays are typically on-line units, designed to slow stormwater runoff and settle out sediment.

+The bottom of the sediment forebay must be placed at least 2-feet in elevation above seasonal high groundwater.
+It must be designed to fully dewater within 72-hours of a storm.

-At a minimum, size the volume of the sediment forebay to hold 0.1-inch/impervious acre to pretreat the water quality volume.
+At a minimum, size the volume of the sediment forebay to hold 0.1-inch of runoff for each impervious acre to pretreat the water quality volume.

 When routing the 2-year and 10-year storms through the sediment forebay, design the forebay to withstand anticipated velocities without scouring.